syncfusion-content/angular-docs/angular-2/Rotator/orientation.md

 ### Vertical

 This property sets the Rotator in vertical orientation.
-You can refer the following steps to set vertical orientation for Rotator control.
+You can refer the following steps to set vertical orientation for Rotator component.

 Create ul-li list of Rotator items and invoke the Rotator helper.